Iraqi Kurds cast their votes in historic referendum

 Supporters of the referendum say the vote has been "centuries in the making."

-Kirkuk council member Dilshad Perot Aziz told CNN "the same reasons that gave rise to ISIS are the reasons that led to the referendum: the corruption, the disenfranchisement, the impunity.
+Kirkuk council member Dilshad Perot Aziz told CNN, "the same reasons that gave rise to ISIS are the reasons that led to the referendum.
+The corruption, the disenfranchisement, the impunity.
 All of this wearing on the Iraqi people."

 Pro-independence Kurds say that the government in Baghdad has reneged on promises to treat Kurds and Arabs equally.